fabriziocosta/GraphEmbed/README.md

 The image of the 2D embedding with lines in blue for the first shift-edges.
 <p align="center"><img src="example/img_3_link.png"></p>

-The image of the 2D embedding with class convex hulls and edges with thickness proportional to the number of shift-edges across classes.
+The image of the 2D embedding with class convex hulls and edges with thickness proportional to the number of shift-edges across classes (-1 to account for noise).
 <p align="center"><img src="example/img_4_hull.png"></p>